-Those accepted onto the IP and commit to improvement requirements may use approved statements to demonstrate the nature of the production and the link to the MarinTrust brand, however they may NOT use the MarinTrust logo (see QMS doc.
+Those accepted onto the IP and committed to improvement requirements may use approved statements to demonstrate the nature of the production and the link to the MarinTrust brand, however they may NOT use the MarinTrust logo (see QMS doc.
 C4 MarinTrust Logo Management and the MarinTrust Improver Programme Accepted Sites Claims Agreement here).
+More information about claims can be found in Section 5.7 and 5.8 of this document.